Turukmoorea/mediatool/README.md

 This script, created by **Turukmoorea** on **14.12.2024**, is a utility designed for extracting **RAR files**.
 It was developed specifically to handle compressed RAR archives and has been confirmed to work reliably for these file types.
 The script is no longer actively supported as of the above date.

-Development efforts have shifted to a successor project available [here](https://github.com/Turukmoorea/mediatool).
+Development efforts have shifted to a modular project that is available [here](https://github.com/Turukmoorea/mediatool/tree/dev_mediatool).

 ---